seung-lab/e2198-gc-analysis/README.md

 Convolutional network parameters.
 This is the network for segmenting somata for the soma size analyeses.
 This was also the network used to generate the original segmentation used in Eyewire.org

-### plotting
-R code used to create some figures in the manuscript.

 ### skeletonization
 Code for automated skeletonization.